RuzannaAleksanyan/my_shell/README.md

 ## General Overview

-Simple Shell is a basic command-line shell program implemented in the C programming language.
-It provides a simple interface for running commands and managing files and information, making user work more accessible in the modern computer world.
+A shell is a basic command-line shell program implemented in the C programming language.
+It provides a simple interface for running commands and managing files and information.
+In the modern computer world, using a simple shell is preferable to make user work more accessible.

 ## Table of Contents